 That One Level: Skull Man's level is made up of various platforms from the Mega Man classic series over very large Bottomless Pits.
 Beat can make it a little easier.

 The curses at Pharaoh Man's stage can be a pain the ass, especially the Roulette Curse.

 Wily Stage 2 ... with two Jumbigs.

 Wily Stage 4 is not a cakewalk like it was in the original Mega Man 4.
 First, you have to fight three Chimerabots which are hybrids of some of the most annoying boss combinations possible (Cut Man with Elec Man's speed and attack pattern, Wood Man with Quick Man's spastic speed and less frailty, and Needle Man with Gemini Man's cloning ability).
-If you don't take damage at all from the first two, you fight Shadow Man instead of Gemini/Needle instead, who is possibly the hardest boss in the entire game with a huge array of attack patterns and instant death attacks, but does give you a powerful reward.
+If you don't die at all from the first two, or during the entire game for that matter, you fight Shadow Man instead of Gemini/Needle instead, who is possibly the hardest boss in the entire game with a huge array of attack patterns and instant death attacks, but does give you a powerful reward.
 After beating the third Chimerabot or Shadow Man, you fight Wily Capsule.
 Final boss, right?
 NO. You then go through a creepy underworld-like level with bubbly enemies that are hard to kill with any weapon.
 Getting around is also hard without dying.
 Fortunately, the true final boss in the game right now isn't hard, thanks to the Eleventh Hour Super Power Proto Man eventually gives you.
 After defeating that final boss, you then go through an Escape Sequence segment where you have a limited amount of time to escape the exploding Wily Castle using Hell Wheel.
 Then after that, you're finally done.